2 Year Sleep Regression – The Professional Advice You Need!

 Include activities at the end of the day that calm your toddler, such as blowing bubbles at bathtime, listening to calming music, doing a puzzle, reading books and cuddling up with their favourite soft toys.

-Allowing your toddler to make some choices can also go a long way to helping the bedtime routine run more smoothly.
+Allowing your toddler to make some choices can also go a long way to helping the bedtime routine run more smoothly as they will feel in control.

-Let them choose their pyjamas, what books you are going to read and which toy gets to sleep with them.
+Let them choose their pyjamas, what books they are going to read and which toy gets to sleep with them.

 3. Restrict Screen Time

-Too much screen time in the lead up to bedtime has been proven to have a detrimental effect on young children’s ability to fall asleep and stay asleep.
+Too much screen time in the lead-up to bedtime has been proven to have a detrimental effect on young children’s ability to fall asleep and stay asleep as the blue light inhibits melatonin production.

 4. Avoid Overtiredness

-An overtired baby or toddler will not settle well or stay asleep for long periods, so making sure your daily activities don’t tire out your little one too much is quite important.
+An overtired baby or toddler will not settle well or stay asleep for long periods, so making sure your daily activities don’t tire out your little one too much is quite important and having a clam down corner will help too.

 Getting the balance right and avoiding an overtired 2 year old can go a long way in avoiding a 2 year sleep regression or at the very least… help you to deal with it.